ben-norton/stadocgen/app/md/machine-annotation-service/resources-header.md

-# Machine Annotation Service Resources (In Progress)
+# Machine Annotation Service Resources
 This page contains an assortment of resources to help explain the structure and relationship of the Machine Annotation object.